Should you have case studies on your blog?

-I love case studies on my blog, and so do potential customers.
+I love case studies on my blog, and so do your potential customers.

-In my offline portfolio I have several case studies that I walk prospects through so they can see exactly how I can help businesses with their blogging and social media.
+In my offline portfolio, I have several case studies that I walk prospects through so they can see exactly how I can help businesses with their blogging and marketing funnels.
 Case studies are powerful because they allow the customer to visualise the success you bring easily, and it makes you memorable.

 You have a blog and you share content on your Facebook page, Twitter account, and the next step is to convert some of those fans to customers without going all scary-sales on them.
 That’s where the good ol’ case study on your blog comes in.